 Gordon J. Stirling is a retired U.S. diplomat, now residing in Oklahoma.
-He grew up in the San Francisco Bay Area, where this story takes place.
-It is based on a dream he had in 1983, while working at the U.S. Embassy in Rome.
+He grew up in the San Francisco Bay Area.

 Sanchari Sur is a Bengali Canadian who was born in Calcutta, India.
 While her poetry and short stories have made their appearances in Corvus, Red River Review, Map Literary, and elsewhere, her experimentation with photography is a recent obsession.
 Her blog can be found here.